Swizec/node-unshortener/README.md

 When an error occurs the callback is passed the original url and an error flag.

+### Options

+The second parameter may be an `options` object.
+The options are:

+  - `bitly` - object containing bitly `username` and `apikey`.
+  - `googl` - api key for googleapis unshortener.
+  - `userAgent` - custom user agent to use.
+The default is `AppleWebKit/525.13 (KHTML, like Gecko) Safari/525.13.`.
+No user agent header is sent to `t.co` shortened links.
+  - `proxy` - proxy to be passed on to `request` module defaults.

 ## How it works

 node-unshortener aims to be able to unshorten any link possible, so it